 Granted you’d have to eat quite a lot of them (roughly 11 lbs) to actually, ahem, expire… but still!
 Stick to the stalks!

 Well, granted we haven’t scared you off… we hope you enjoy this rhubarb and bulgur porridge!

 - Rinse the bulgur with cold water until the liquid comes out clean.⅔ cup bulgur

 - In a pot bring the soy milk with the bulgur, flax seeds and salt to a boil, then simmer for 10 minutes until soft.1 ⅓ cup soy milk, Salt to taste, 2 tbsp flax seeds

-- Chop the rhubarb into small pieces (around ½ inch or 1 cm).6 oz rhubarb
+- Chop the rhubarb into small pieces (around ½ inch or 1 cm).6 oz rhubarb (or raspberries)

 - In a small pot add the rhubarb, raisins, sugar, cinnamon, baking soda and water.
 Cook over medium low heat until the rhubarb releases its liquid and makes a syrupy sauce, about 8 minutes.1 tbsp raisins, ½ tsp cinnamon, 2 tbsp sugar, ⅛ tsp baking soda, ¼ cup water

 - Add the bulgur to two bowls.
 Top with rhubarb sauce, chopped almonds.
 Add more soy milk, if you prefer.2 tbsp almonds